Clastify logo

 What the equations do not show

 Decay equations often leave out the energy released.
-In alpha decay, most of that energy becomes kinetic energy of the alpha particle, while the daughter nucleus takes a smaller recoil energy.
-In gamma emission, the energy is carried away as a photon.
-Beta decay is less straightforward, because a neutrino or antineutrino is involved.
+In alpha decay, most of that energy becomes kinetic energy of the alpha particle, while the daughter nucleus gets a smaller recoil energy.
+In gamma emission, the energy leaves as a photon.
+Beta decay is a bit less neat, since a neutrino or antineutrino takes part in the energy sharing.

 Why beta decay needs another particle

 A neutrino is a neutral elementary particle with extremely small mass that interacts only very weakly with matter.
 An antineutrino is the corresponding antiparticle of a neutrino.
-In this course, we write a neutrino as ( u) and an antineutrino as (\bar{ u}).
+In this course, we write a neutrino as u u and an antineutrino as uˉ\bar{ u}.

 In beta-minus decay, the electron is emitted together with an antineutrino.
 In beta-plus decay, the positron is emitted together with a neutrino.
 Adding these particles keeps energy, momentum and charge-related conservation rules valid in beta decay.

-Neutrinos are very hard to detect.
-They can travel through huge thicknesses of matter with almost no interaction, so physicists inferred their existence from conservation arguments before confirming it experimentally.
+For practical purposes, neutrinos are extremely difficult to detect.
+They can travel through huge thicknesses of matter with almost no interaction, so physicists inferred their existence from conservation arguments before it was confirmed experimentally.

 Ionizing and penetrating power

 Ionizing radiation is radiation that can remove electrons from atoms or molecules, producing ions.
-Alpha, beta and gamma radiations are all ionizing, but matter affects them in very different ways.
+Alpha, beta and gamma radiations are all ionizing, but they don’t behave the same way in matter.

-Alpha particles ionize strongly because they are massive and have charge +2.
-They lose energy fast, so they penetrate poorly: paper, or a few centimetres of air, usually stops them.
-Outside the body this is usually manageable.
+Alpha particles ionize strongly because they are massive and carry charge +2+2.
+They lose energy fast, so their penetration is low: paper or a few centimetres of air usually stops them.
+Outside the body, this is manageable.
 Inside the body, an alpha-emitting source is dangerous because it deposits its energy in a small volume of tissue.

 Beta particles are moderately ionizing and moderately penetrating.
 They pass through paper, but a few millimetres of aluminium stops them.
-Gamma photons ionize weakly yet penetrate deeply, so substantial absorption needs thick lead or concrete.
+Gamma photons ionize weakly but penetrate strongly, so substantial absorption needs thick lead or concrete.

 Comparison of alpha, beta and gamma radiation for ionization, penetration and uses.